gtonkinhill/panaroo/docs/gettingstarted/output.md

 ### struct_presence_absence.csv

 A csv file which lists the presence and abscence of different genomic rearrangement events.
 The genes involved in each event are listed in the respective column names of the csv.
-The thresholds for calling these events can be changed by adjusting the `--min_edge_support_sv` parameter when calling panaurus.
+The thresholds for calling these events can be changed by adjusting the `--min_edge_support_sv` parameter when calling panaroo.

 ### pan_genome_reference.fa